 Can I use sourdough starter straight from the fridge for pancakes?

 All-purpose flour - Lower protein content of all-purpose flour is perfect for making soft fluffy pancakes.
-I would not substitute whole wheat flour or bread flour for this recipe.
+Do not substitute whole wheat flour or bread flour for this recipe or your pancakes will turn out tough and gummy.

 Sour cream - Adds richness and tenderizes the pancakes.
-You can substitute yogurt, creme fraiche, ricotta cheese or cottage cheese, if you don't have any sour cream on hand.
+You can substitute yogurt, creme fraiche, ricotta cheese or cottage cheese.

-Imperial Sugar Extra Fine Granulated Pure Cane Sugar - Adds sweetness and structure
+Imperial Sugar Extra Fine Granulated Pure Cane Sugar - Adds sweetness and structure.
+Don't substitute brown sugar or honey, or they will make your pancakes dense.

 - Mix the wet ingredients